AI Agent Security

 Quantifying Shadow AI Risks

-Compliance violations represent the second major risk category.
-Unauthorized AI processing of personal data almost certainly violates GDPR, CCPA, and other privacy regulations because the required legal basis, data processing agreements, and impact assessments do not exist.
-For regulated industries like healthcare and finance, shadow AI can trigger violations of HIPAA, SOX, and sector-specific regulations that carry substantial penalties.
-A financial services firm where an employee uses an unauthorized AI tool to analyze customer credit data could face regulatory action even if no actual harm occurs.
+Compliance violations: unauthorized AI processing almost certainly violates GDPR, CCPA, and sector regulations because legal basis, DPAs, and impact assessments don't exist.
+A financial firm where an employee uses unauthorized AI to analyze credit data could face regulatory action even without actual harm.

 Part 3